Masoor Dal | Whole Brown Lentil Curry

 • Now add coriander powder, garam masala powder, red chilli powder & goda masala (optional).
 Mix well so that the spices get incorporated well into the onion-tomato base.

-• Add the masoor dal / brown lentil along with salt and sugar mix well.
+• Add the masoor dal / brown lentil, salt, and sugar and mix well.

 • Close the instant pot with the lid with the valve in the sealing position.